mibsbalsante/vuetify-money-3/README.md

-# vuetify-money
+# vuetify-money-3

-If you use Vuejs with Vuetify 2.x and you need a component to work with money format, maybe this can help you.
+> This is a fork from [vuetify-money](https://github.com/juareznasato/vuetify-money) updated to work with Vuetify 3.x and Vue 3.x.
+Please refer to the original project if you need Vue 2.x compatibility.

 v-text-field:
 R$ 12.345.678,90